George Will - Biography

 In 1977, he won the Pulitzer Prize for commentary for his newspaper columns, and garnered awards for his Newsweek columns.
 He also received a 1978 National Headliners Award for his "consistently outstanding special features columns" appearing in Newsweek.
 In January 1985, The Washington Journalism Review named Will "Best Writer, Any Subject."
 He was named among the 25 most influential Washington journalists by the National Journal in 1997.

-Will, a contributing analyst with ABC News, has been a regular member of ABC's "This Week" on Sunday mornings since 1981.
+Will, a former contributing analyst with ABC News, was a regular member of ABC's "This Week" on Sunday mornings.

 Eight collections of his Newsweek and newspaper columns have been published.
 He also has written a variety of other books, from politics to baseball, such as his 1989 best-seller, "Men at Work: The Craft of Baseball."